 Employers have an obligation to ensure safe work environments, and the Occupational Safety and Health Administration (OSHA) is the primary agency tasked with ensuring they do just that.
 OSHA also has the authority to conduct invasive investigations that may lead to potentially devastating citations, fines, and penalties when employers fail to comply with standards and regulations.

-Hendershot, Cannon & Hisey, P.C. works with employers throughout a range of industries in developing strategies and comprehensive compliance plans that enhance workplace safety, protect the health of employees, and reduce risks of OSHA violations.
+Hendershot, Cowart & Hisey, P.C. works with employers throughout a range of industries in developing strategies and comprehensive compliance plans that enhance workplace safety, protect the health of employees, and reduce risks of OSHA violations.
 With extensive experience in OSHA matters – both from a preventative basis and defense – our OSHA lawyers provide the insight and counsel clients need when navigating the regulatory haze of workplace health and safety laws.

 OSHA Compliance Plans

 OSHA regulations are dense, and can vary by industry and work environments.
 Regardless of size or sector, however, all employers face challenges when protecting workers and ensuring compliance.
 This includes requirements for reporting, posting, recordkeeping, and periodic OSHA inspections.
 It can also include requirements for written safety plans.

 Because there’s a lot to take in, knowing the key issues regarding OSHA compliance plans is important.
 Here a few things worth knowing: